Healthcare Staffing Market

 Fragmented - Highly competitive market without dominant players

-In May 2021, AMN Healthcare acquired the virtual care management startup Synzi for USD 42.6 million.
+- In May 2021, AMN Healthcare acquired the virtual care management startup Synzi for USD 42.6 million.
+This move strengthened AMN’s virtual care solutions and addressed growing demand for telehealth services.

-In April 2023, IMN Enterprises launched a new healthcare staffing company, MedAdventures, which offers customized, highest-quality workforce, staffing solutions, and career support for healthcare and medical facilities.
+- In April 2023, IMN Enterprises launched MedAdventures, a healthcare staffing company providing customized workforce solutions and career support for healthcare and medical facilities.

 Healthcare Staffing Market Segment Analysis